Coronavirus FAQ: I just got a booster. Can I ... go crazy?

 But what does that new status buy you, exactly?
 We spoke to Charlotte Baker, assistant professor of epidemiology at Virginia Tech, and Abraar Karan, an infectious disease doctor at Stanford University, to find out.

 What a booster means, they say, is that you've got your best layer of protection — your vaccine — back in prime condition.
-Recent research has shown that vaccines wane after time (for example, a recent study found Pfizer dropped from 90 percent effective at preventing symptomatic infection initially to 70 percent after five months), but that boosters work well at increasing your antibody protection.
+Recent research has shown that vaccines wane after time (for example, a recent study found Pfizer dropped from 90% effective at preventing symptomatic infection initially to 70% after five months), but that boosters work well at increasing your antibody protection.
 (Note that you still must wait until after that 2-week point waiting period — just like the first time around, our experts stress, your new jab won't reach peak effectiveness until about two weeks later.)

 But even after that, Baker and Karan urge you to keep your stash of masks.
 And definitely do not stop washing your hands!
 With cold and flu season ramping up, wearing a mask when you're out and about can protect you from a variety of germs.
 In fact, after your booster, you may be more at risk of catching a cold or flu than COVID-19.